UlyssesZh/UlyssesZh.github.io/_posts/2023-05-01-measure-ensemble-2.md

 The former maps $\vec W^{\star\parallel(1)}$ to another subspace of $\vec W^{(1)}$, and the latter maps $\vec W^{\star\parallel(2)}$ to another subspace of $\vec W^{(2)}$.

-We can think the construction of the new composite system as replacing the "plate" between the subsystems in the original composite system from a "thermally conductive plate" to a "thermally non-conductive plate".
+We can regard the construction of the new composite system as replacing the "plate" between the subsystems in the original composite system from a "thermally conductive plate" to a "thermally non-conductive plate".
 Suppose that in the new situation, the intensive quantities "felt" by subsystem 1 is